cephasteom/laravel-authentication-and-deployment/docs/README.md

-# laravel-authorization-deployment
+# Laravel Week - Authentication and Deployment
-Notes for extra 2 Laravel days - provisionally just for Cohort 14
+Notes for extra 2 Laravel days - provisionally just for Cohort 14.
+See 04 and 05 in the sidebar.